Summer Conference Staff

 • Distribute pertinent information to conference attendees and summer residents regarding upcoming events (i.e. bulletins, programs, and messages)

-• Meet regularly with conference team leadership
+• Meet regularly with team leadership

 • Fulfill on-call responsibilities as part of a scheduled rotation

-• Be accessible in person or by phone to address questions or emergencies, including after-hours support and complete incident reports or other appropriate documents as needed
+• Be accessible in person or by phone to address questions or emergencies, including after-hours support, and complete incident reports or other appropriate documents as needed

 • Maintain confidentiality and exhibit professional conduct when handling sensitive, personal information